Guide to Legal Analytics

 Tracking the number and types of matters handled by the legal team provides visibility into workload and the complexity of the work.

-This data helps General Counsels (GCs) and Chief Legal Officers (CLOs) identify trends, allocate resources, and prioritize high-value tasks.
-For example, analyzing the proportion of high-risk versus routine matters may inform decisions about internal task delegation or the need for an AI Legal Chatbot.
+This data helps with the general counsel responsibilities and assists those in in-house legal leadership identify trends, allocate resources, and prioritize high-value tasks.
+For example, analyzing the proportion of high-risk versus routine matters may inform decisions about internal task delegation or the role of AI chatbots in legal work.

 Centralized legal KPI dashboards can provide a real-time view of all open and closed matters, making it easier to monitor performance and identify opportunities for efficiency.